gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    SHALL immediately initiate closing of this DTLS connection by sending a DTLS close_notify.
-Then when it has received the peer's close_notify terminate the DTLS connection and expunges the associated security context and SCTP-AUTH key.
+Then when it has received the peer's close_notify terminate the DTLS connection and expunges the associated security context and SCTP AUTH key.
 Note that it is not required for a DTLS/SCTP implementation that has received a Ready_To_Close message to send that message itself when it fulfills the conditions.
 However, in some situations both endpoints